khaors/geocompr/main.md

 <!--if the error is calc. on the fold-level. most often its calc. on the repetition level. maybe worth noting.
 talk about this in person
 -->
-Overall, this sums up to 500 models whereas the mean performance measure (AUROC) of all models is the model's overall predictive power based on non-spatial data.
+Overall, this sums up to 500 models whereas the mean performance measure (AUROC) of all models is the model's overall predictive power.

 However, geographic data is special.
 As we saw in Chapter \@ref(transport), the 'first law' of geography states that points close to each other are, generally, more similar than points further away [@miller_toblers_2004].